Advanced Learner Loan (19+)

 Have you heard about the Advanced Learner Loan?

-If you're aged 19 or over and want to study A Levels, an Access to Higher Education Diploma, or a Level 3 to 6 Vocational Qualification, you'll need to pay your college or training organisation for the cost of your course.
+If you're aged 19 or over and want to study A Levels, an Access to Higher Education Diploma, or a Level 3 to 6 Vocational Qualification, you'll need to pay for the cost of your course.

-The Advanced Learner Loan is a government-funded loan to help learners.
+The Advanced Learner Loan is a government-funded loan to help learners to pay course fees.
 It's easy to apply for, doesn’t take your household income into account and doesn’t involve a credit check.